fakerybakery/OpenF5-TTS/README.md

 A retrain of F5-TTS on permissively-licensed data to create a freely-licensed TTS model.

 **The model is still undergoing training.
-Intermediate checkpoints will be uploaded soon.**
+Intermediate checkpoints are available on [Hugging Face](https://huggingface.co/mrfakename/OpenF5-Intermediate) - but the model is not ready yet.**

 ## Model